-By the end of September, schools who have entries to participate in the IHSA Cross Country Regional will be assigned to their respective Regional & Sectional event.
-The assignments will be posted on the IHSA Cross Country Activity Web Page under the State Series Information & Results link.
+Mid-September, schools who have entries to participate in the IHSA Cross Country State Series will be assigned to their respective Regional/Sectionals.
+The assignments will be posted on the IHSA Cross Country Activity Web Page under the State Series Information &

+Results link.
 If your school doesn't appear in the assignments, your school is not entered to participate.

-- A. Class 1A Series: A total of fifteen (15) Regional meets will be created. - B. Class 2A & 3A Series: A total of twelve (12) Regional meets will be created. - C. Class 1A Series: A total of five (5) Sectional meets will be created. - D. Class 2A & 3A Series: A total of four (4) Sectional Meet for each class will be created.
+A. Class 1A Series

+A total of fifteen (15) regional meets will be created with three (3) regional meets assigned to a correlated sectional.

+There will be five (5) 1A sectionals.

+B. Class 2A & 3A Series

+A total of twelve (12) regional meets will be created with three (3) regional meets assigned to a correlated sectional.

+There will be four (4) 2A & 3A sectionals.